1000s of Brands Fail to Engage Their Customers – See How Powerful Brand Experience Prevents This

 We offer rewards based on your involvement.
 Earn points to get fantastic rewards.
 To start off with a free 50 points right away, sign up for our newsletter.

-The second brand, which chose to gamify their newsletter signup, is offering so much more of an experience straight away.
-Don’t think of these types of offerings as bribes.
-Rather, know that they’re a way to give audiences more.
+The second brand, which chose to gamify their newsletter signup, offers much more of an experience.
+Don’t think of these offerings as bribes.
+Rather, as a way to give audiences more.

-This is of course just one example that shows how important it is to provide a unique experience.
+This is just one case that shows how important it is to provide a unique experience.
 I will give you plenty of dynamic ideas to create amazing, memorable experiences.
 But first, let’s take a look at some successful brand experience examples.

 3 Brand Experience Examples to Consider